 What’s the real price?

-Heads up: While Comcast XFINITY is a well-known communications provider, it doesn’t serve every area in the United States.
-Try using our ZIP finder to see if XFINITY is available near you.
+Heads up: While Xfinity is a well-known communications provider, it doesn’t serve every area in the United States.
+Try using our ZIP finder to see if Xfinity is available near you.

-HD and total channel count isn’t as large as others.
+HD and total channel count aren’t as large as others.

-Trying to get details on DVRs is ridiculous, but the features aren’t too bad.
+Trying to get details on DVRs takes some work, but the features are pretty decent.